polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/runtime/contracts/index.md

 ### ink!

 [ink!](conceptual/runtime/contracts/ink.md) is a Rust-based eDSL for writing Wasm smart contracts specifically for the [SRML Contracts module](#contracts-module).
-It is designed for user friendliness, conciseness, and efficiency.
+It is designed for correctness, conciseness and efficiency.

 ## Smart Contracts vs Runtime Modules